cemlyn007/gpbo/README.md

 ```
 sbatch --workdir=$(pwd) ./scripts/make_data.sh
 ```
-Run this command to generate the results:
+Run this command to generate the results, passing `gpu` or `cpu` as the first argument to specify the device to use:
 ```
-sbatch --workdir=$(pwd) ./scripts/run_experiments.sh
+sbatch --workdir=$(pwd) ./scripts/run_experiments.sh gpu
 ```